google-site-verification=TrBIy1aitp5MJozlpTVnqor2pnXR-8-VC7FT_Vf5onY

 If you’ve got things to do in the kitchen and can’t hang around at the grill, Inkbird Digital offers a wireless display with an easy-to-read screen.
 It’s simple to set alerts for different types of meat, so you’ll always know if you’re in a healthy range.

-1. Can monitor 2 items
+1. Can monitor two items

 2. Displays in Celsius or Fahrenheit

-3. Bluetooth finicky beyond 25 feet
+3. Bluetooth is finicky beyond 25 feet

 Alpha Grillers Instant Read